dhis2/dhis2-docs/src/user/using-the-maps-app.md

         unit** the map data will appear differently for users at different levels in the organisation unit hierarchy.

+    - **Use associated geometry**: This dropdown will only show if there are any additional geometry available for your organisation units.
+      This is typically used to calculate values for facility catchment areas.

     - **Building footprints**: Building counts are only available for smaller organisation unit areas.

 4. In the **STYLE** tab